tercumantanumut/GameCompanionAI/docs/game_quest_reader.md

 - Ensure all dependencies are correctly installed.
 - Verify that API keys are set correctly in the `.env` file.
-- Check that Tesseract OCR is installed and the path is set correctly in your system PATH.
 - For Ollama issues, ensure the Ollama service is running and accessible.
 - If voice input is not working, check your microphone settings and ensure you have an active internet connection for speech recognition.